hclivess/nado/README.md

 - Transaction throughput: 7 transactions per second
 - Variant of Proof of Diversity mixed with Proof of Majority and Proof of Trust
 - noSQL JSON file-based database system
+- The logo is a vortexed version of the Impossible Toroidal Polyhedron

 ## Where can I learn more?